 A smile design is the process of planning cosmetic and orthodontic procedures that will create an Insta-worthy smile.
-Cosmetic dentists consider the patient's mouth and face shape to create better aesthetics.
+Cosmetic dentists base aesthetics on the patient's mouth and face.
 The process can involve implants, crowns, veneers, whitening, lip lifts, and gum alterations.
 There may be some physical benefits to your smile as well, such as fortified enamel with veneers or crowns to cover sensitive areas.

 Why get a smile design?